dandavies23/jargon-unchained/README.md

 ## Typography

-A font match was made with the title and the Londrina Outline Google font.
+A font match was made with the title and the [Londrina Outline](https://fonts.google.com/specimen/Londrina+Outline) Google font.
 But whilst the stretched cover version gave the book cover a touch of class:

 ![Cover text](readme/jargonunchainedtext.png)

 The png logo version was difficult to scale down and read.
-For mobile screens Londrina Solid was used
+For mobile screens [Londrina Solid](https://fonts.google.com/specimen/Londrina+Solid) was used

 ![Moto G4 homepage](readme/moto-hompage.png)

-I found Londrina Solid was a good header font for the dictionary entries.
-It had a good character to it and was distinctive break from the entry text.
+Londrina Solid was a good header font for the dictionary entries.
+It had a fun and playful character to it and was distinctive break from the entry text.

 ![Dictionary entries](readme/dictionary-entries.png)

 The body text font in the ebook is a fairly standard Helvetica-rooted font.
-I found the inbuilt Materialise default to do the job in terms of clarity.
+I found the inbuilt Materialise Roboto default to do the job in terms of clarity.
 I also found Materialize's "[flow-text](https://materializecss.com/typography.html#flow)" made the text clear and readable on all pages across all platforms.

 ## Materialize